Missouri Sports Betting

 Previously, Missouri lawmakers introduced two bills that would legalize retail sportsbooks at 13 casinos and up to 39 mobile betting sites.
 Those two bills meshed into one bill and were passed onto the House floor.
 One major issue revolved around including video lottery terminals throughout the state, which has had MS lawmakers divided.

-Although the Missouri Senate failed to reach a decision on passing HB 2502 in late April, a recent push on May 5 led many to believe that sports betting would've been legalized before the 2022 NFL season.
+Although the Missouri Senate failed to reach a decision on passing HB 2502 in late April, a recent push on May 5 led many to believe that sports betting would've been legalized before the last year's NFL season.

 Missouri Sports Betting Key Takeaways